 5. “Comedy is subjective, Murray.
 Isn’t that what they say?
 All of you, the system that knows so much, you decide what’s right or wrong.
 The same way that you decide what’s funny or not.”

 When Joaquin Phoenix’s Joker finally accomplishes his dream of going on the Murray late-night show as a comedian, he realizes he’s been invited to be made fun of.

-So instead of being the brunt of the joke, he turns the interview on its head.
-He dresses in full clown make-up, and after he admits to the heinous crimes he admitted, he begins interviewing the late-night host Murray.
+So, instead of being the brunt of the joke, he turns the interview on its head.
+He dresses in full clown make-up, and after he admits to the heinous crimes he committed, he begins interviewing the late-night host Murray.

 Arthur Fleck: “I’ve got nothing left to lose.
 Nothing can hurt me anymore.
 My life is nothing but comedy.”

 Murray Franklin: “Well, let me get this straight, you think that killing those guys is funny?

 Arthur Fleck: “I do.
 And I’m tired of pretending it’s not.
 Comedy is subjective, Murray, isn’t that what they say?
 All of you, the system that knows so much: you decide what’s right or wrong the same way you decide what’s funny or not.”

 Arthur, aka Joker, has a point.
 Why does “civilized” society get to decide what is and isn’t funny?
 Or determine what’s right and what’s not?
 It’s a dark line of thinking, but it hits deep to the core of what many people often feel – that the rules society claims to follow don’t apply to them or don’t treat them fairly.

 6. “Madness is the emergency exit.
 You can just step outside, and close the door on all those dreadful things that happened.
 You can lock them away forever.”

 When Joker first introduces Lt.
 Gordon to his carnival of horror, he delivers a fantastic monologue explaining his viewpoint on madness and memory.